Principal and Co-Founder

 Bruce Jacobs, G’79, GRW’86, is principal and co-founder of Jacobs Levy Equity Management, where he is co-chief investment officer, portfolio manager, and co-director of research.

-Jacobs’ articles on equity management have appeared in Financial Analysts Journal, the Journal of Portfolio Management, the Journal of Investing, the Journal of Financial Perspectives, Japanese Security Analysts JournalOperations Research, and the Journal of Impact and ESG Investing.
+Jacobs’ articles on equity management have appeared in Financial Analysts Journal, the Journal of Portfolio Management, the Journal of Investing, the Journal of Financial Perspectives, Japanese Security Analysts Journal, Operations Research, and the Journal of Impact and ESG Investing.
 He has received several Graham and Dodd Awards from Financial Analysts Journal, a Bernstein Fabozzi/Jacobs Levy Award from the Journal of Portfolio Management, and an Outstanding Article Award from the Journal of Investing.
-He serves on the Advisory Boards of the Journal of Portfolio Management and the Journal of Financial Data Science, and is an advisory editor for the Journal of Impact and ESG Investing.
-He has served on the Financial Analysts Journal Advisory Council, and was an associate editor of the Journal of Trading.
+He serves on the Ambassador Advisory Board of the Journal of Portfolio Management, the Advisory Board of the Journal of Financial Data Science, and as an advisory editor for the Journal of Impact and ESG Investing.
+He has also served on the Financial Analysts Journal Advisory Council, and was an associate editor of the Journal of Trading.

 Jacobs has a bachelor’s degree from Columbia College, a master’s degree in operations research and computer science from Columbia University’s School of Engineering and Applied Science, a master’s degree from Carnegie Mellon University’s Graduate School of Industrial Administration, and a master’s degree in applied economics and a doctorate in finance from the Wharton School.